-- to be informed that the student is under investigation; - to seek advice from anyone; - to be given an opportunity to respond to allegations; - to choose the extent to which the student shares information (false or misleading information will be viewed as lying); - to be notified of a hearing at least 48 hours (two days) in advance (notification will include the time, date, and location of the hearing as well - as names of hearing panel members and witnesses); - to know of and review in advance of the conduct panel written information deemed relevant by the associate dean of master's programs and allegations presented to the hearing panel; - to challenge the participation of any panel member if there is a significant conflict of interest; - to rebut any witness testimony presented against the student/student group while following the protocols of the hearing; - to be accompanied by an advisor to the hearing (who must be a member of the university community [student, faculty, or staff]); - to an equitable and impartial hearing; - to present additional witnesses or information at the hearing (the relevancy of which may be determined by the hearing panel); and - to appeal based upon clearly stated grounds.
+- to be informed that the student is under investigation; - to seek advice from anyone; - to be given an opportunity to respond to allegations; - to choose the extent to which the student shares information (false or misleading information will be viewed as lying); - to be notified of a hearing at least 48 hours (two days) in advance (notification will include the time, date, and location of the hearing as well as names of hearing panel members and witnesses); - to know of and review in advance of the conduct panel written information deemed relevant by the associate dean of master's programs and allegations presented to the hearing panel; - to challenge the participation of any panel member if there is a significant conflict of interest; - to rebut any witness testimony presented against the student/student group while following the protocols of the hearing; - to be accompanied by an advisor to the hearing (who must be a member of the university community [student, faculty, or staff]); - to an equitable and impartial hearing; - to present additional witnesses or information at the hearing (the relevancy of which may be determined by the hearing panel); and - to appeal based upon clearly stated grounds.

-If the student believes the ad hoc student conduct panel failed to consider relevant information, violated fair procedures in some other way, or imposed consequences inappropriate to the offense, they may appeal the decision to the associate dean for research and infrastructure.
+If the student believes the ad hoc student conduct panel failed to consider relevant information, violated fair procedures in some other way, or imposed consequences inappropriate to the offense, they may appeal the decision by following the guidelines in the Appeals section of the Bulletin under "Appealing an Academic-, Conduct- or Complaint-Related Decision".
 This appeal must be made within seven days of the ad hoc student conduct panel's decision.